DSCKGEC/cleanurge-app/readme.md

 The project currently does the following things.

 - The self-reported issues are visible with image, address and time
-- The beacon informations are visible with exact map location
+- The beacon information is visible with exact map location
+- User can add new issue with report title, image and address
 - User can track resolved and unresolved issues

 See below for our future steps.